 Good for health now.

 Breastfed babies are healthier and get sick less often.
-They have a lower risk of stomach problems, infections (such as ear and respiratory infections), getting the cold or flu, and being hospitalized for pneumonia and meningitis.
+They are less likely to have stomach problems, infections such as ear and respiratory infections, getting the cold or flu, and being hospitalized for pneumonia and meningitis.

 Good for health later.